sophannaek/COVID19_Tweet_Sentiment_Analysis/README.md

 TITLE OF PAPER/ARTICLE: *Sentiment Analysis of Long-term Social Data during the COVID-19 Pandemic*

-CONTRIBUTORS: Sophanna Ek, Marco Curci, Xiaokun Yang, Beiyu Lin, Hailu Xu
+CONTRIBUTORS: *Sophanna Ek*, Marco Curci, Xiaokun Yang, Beiyu Lin, Hailu Xu

 ## Overview
-Over 1.3+ million COVID-19 related tweets have been collected, processed, analyzed, and gender classified from Februrary 2020 to Februrary 2021.
+Millions of COVID-19 related tweets have been collected, processed, analyzed, and gender classified from Februrary 2020 to Februrary 2021.

 ## Research Features
 * Data collection and processing